rerun-io/rerun/CONTRIBUTING.md

 ## Pull Requests
 We use [Trunk Based Development](https://trunkbaseddevelopment.com/), which means we encourage small, short-lived branches.
 Open draft PR:s to get some early feedback on your work.

-All PR:s are all merged with [`Squash and Merge`](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits), meaning they all get squashed to just one commit on the `main` branch.
+All PR:s are merged with [`Squash and Merge`](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits), meaning they all get squashed to just one commit on the `main` branch.
 This means you don't need to keep a clean commit history on your feature branches.
 In fact, it is preferable to add new commits to a branch rather than rebasing or squashing.
 For one, it makes it easier to track progress on a branch, but rebasing and force-pushing also discourages collaboration on a branch.

 ## Getting started with the repository.
 * Install the Rust toolchain: <https://rustup.rs/>